haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg/analysis.md

 **Notes**:
 - that without specifying the `reference_fname` in the `[caprieval]` module, the best scoring complex will be used as reference.
-- If a clustering step is placed before the `[caprieval]` module, the analysis will also be extended to the cluster level, hense providing a more robust analysis.
+- If a clustering step is placed before the `[caprieval]` module, the analysis will also be extended to the cluster level, hence providing a more robust analysis.

 <hr>

-## Analysis command line interace
+## Analysis command line interface

 The `haddock3-analyse` command line allows to generate interactive plots from the data obtained by a `[caprieval]` module directory.